"Marco Stabile's glass-walled kitchen behind the Uffizi has held a Michelin star since 2011 — book it to impress a Florence client."

 Is Ora d'Aria worth it?

-How hard is it to book Ora d'Aria?
+How do I book Ora d'Aria?

 What is the dress code at Ora d'Aria?